-Witnesses (as distinguished from the parties) who are employees of LR are expected to cooperate with and participate in the University's investigation and resolution process.
+Witnesses (as distinguished from the parties) who are employees of LR are expected but not required to cooperate with and participate in the University's investigation and resolution process.

 Investigation interviews are conducted remotely through Zoom.
 Interviews are recorded and later transcribed.
-Witnesses are provided with their interview transcript to verify accuracy before the transcript becomes permanent in the file.

 Witnesses may provide written statements or respond to written questions in lieu of interviews if deemed appropriate by the Investigator(s).
-In all instances an interview via Zoom is preferred and is the default interview method.
+In all instances, an interview via Zoom is preferred as the default interview method.